esaiaswestberg/klistra_nu/README.md

-# Klistra.nu
+# Low-Stack Klistra

-Klistra.nu is a secure, encrypted online pastebin platform that allows you to share password-protected text with peace of mind.
+Low-Stack Klistra is a secure, encrypted online pastebin platform that allows you to share password-protected text with peace of mind.
 It is designed to keep sensitive information safe with features like automatic expiry and strong encryption.

 ## Features